vmware-archive/gp-magic-query/deploy.md

 sudo bash ./dirs.sh
 ```

-# Download the latest GPText binary from [PivNet](https://network.pivotal.io/)
+### Download GPText from PivNet
-# Get your api token by logging into Pivnet
+* NOTE: Get your api token by logging into Pivnet and going under your profile to find the token string
 ```
 sudo su - gpadmin
 wget https://github.com/pivotal-cf/pivnet-cli/releases/download/v1.0.0/pivnet-linux-amd64-1.0.0